Symposia

 Annika Mylläri, Head of Music, Centria University of Applied Sciences, Finland

-This keynote will explore the current limitations and possibilities of what empirical research in music can reveal about the benefits of music education.
-It will provide insights into how to critically evaluate the evidence, helping advocates distinguish between genuine findings and overhyped claims.
-By addressing some common misconceptions, it aims to foster a nuanced understanding of research findings, highlighting both their promise and the importance of careful interpretation for future discussions.
+This keynote explored the current limitations and possibilities of what empirical research in music can reveal about the benefits of music education.
+It provided insights into how to critically evaluate the evidence, helping advocates distinguish between genuine findings and overhyped claims.
+By addressing some common misconceptions, it aimed to foster a nuanced understanding of research findings, highlighting both their promise and the importance of careful interpretation for future discussions.

 Mari Tervaniemi, Research Director, Department of Education, Centre of Excellence in Music, Mind, Body and Brain, University of Helsinki